As Trump fuels Vance vs. Rubio speculation, his vice president makes anti-fraud push

 “If you have a crooked governor, they’re not going to work with us, and we’re going to have to use other tools to ensure that they do,” Vance said.
 “But I think that there are a lot of governors, Democrat and Republican, who recognize that this is a very serious problem.”

-The vice president will take his anti-fraud message on the road on Thursday, when he appears in Bangor, Maine — home to one of the most competitive Senate races in November’s midterms.
-He said he’ll also campaign with former Gov. Paul LePage, who’s running for a US House district that the GOP has high hopes of flipping this year.
+The vice president took his anti-fraud message on the road on Thursday, appearing in Bangor, Maine — home to one of the most competitive Senate races in November’s midterms.
+He repeatedly criticized outgoing Democratic Gov. Janet Mills, who recently dropped her Senate bid, for not cooperating with the administration’s anti-fraud efforts.
+(CNN has reached out to Mills.)
+And he touted former Gov. Paul LePage, who’s running for a US House district that the GOP has high hopes of flipping this year.

 Vance has consistently traveled domestically as vice president, visiting states like Pennsylvania, Michigan and North Carolina to be Trump’s messenger on what the administration sees as its policy wins.
 He has fundraised as Republican National Committee finance chair and talked to young conservatives at Turning Point USA events.

-Note: This story has been updated on Thursday with additional developments.